Q: Where is the plane in-sim?

 Based on IRL A320 pilot feedback, the blue light effect can only be seen from images.
 Also, the pedestal should be dark at night to improve pilots' vision at night.

 Q: Why does light bleed into the cockpit?
 Can this be fixed?

-Unfortunately no - This is a deeper issue which will require work from the Asobo team.
+Unfortunately, no - This is a more profound issue which will require work from the Asobo team.

-Q: The new sounds are different than the default ones, why?
+Q: The new sounds are different from the default ones, why?

-The default sounds were shared sounds from other default aircraft.
-The new sounds are accurate and very well developed based on the A320 and A320neo pilot feedback.
+The default sounds were shared sounds from other default aircrafts.
+The new sounds are accurate and very well-developed based on the A320 and A320neo pilot feedback.